criveraalvarez/IoT_CWE-CAPEC_Dataset/README.md

 **Datasets inquiries**

-Please submit any inquiry related to the datasets to mailto:mail@unsw.edu.au
+Please submit any inquiry related to the datasets to mailto:c.riveraalvarez@unsw.edu.au, or mailto:alberto.az.au@gmail.com